 Instructor Guard Recruitment Program

-The City of Winnipeg is offering a FREE 14-week certification program to become an Instructor Guard.
+The City of Winnipeg is offering a FREE 16-week certification program to become an Instructor Guard.

-This program will provide the opportunity for 60 successful applicants to receive the six courses required to apply as an Instructor Guard with the City.
-All course materials will also be included free of charge.
+This program will provide the opportunity for up to 40 successful applicants to receive the six courses required to apply as an Instructor Guard with the City.
+All course materials will be included free of charge.
+The program is designed to reduce financial barriers for those who wish to find employment as an Instructor Guard with the City.

 Courses included